 Eligible SIF projects must also be based in Canada.
-The SIF program, however, requires recipients to own the background intellectual property or hold sufficient background intellectual property rights to allow their project's activities to be carried out.
-In addition, they must hold sufficient rights to exploit the intellectual property resulting from their project's activities.
-Recipients may be required to provide the government with information regarding their intellectual property strategy as it relates to protecting the intellectual property resulting from their project's activities.
+The SIF program, however, requires recipients to own the background intellectual property or hold sufficient background IP rights to allow their project's activities to be carried out.
+In addition, they must hold sufficient rights to exploit the IP resulting from their project's activities.
+Recipients may be required to provide the Government with information regarding their IP strategy as it relates to protecting the IP resulting from their project's activities.

 There are no defined technology or innovation zones providing R&D incentives in Canada.
 However, the provinces of Saskatchewan and Quebec have introduced commercial innovation incentives, better known as "patent box" incentives.
 These patent box incentives are intended to encourage corporations to commercialize patents and other innovations in their respective provinces by reducing the province's tax on income earned from these innovations.
-More specifically, the patent box incentive will reduce the general provincial corporate income tax rates for an extended period (i.e., up to 10 years) applicable to an eligible corporation's taxable income earned from the commercialization of qualifying intellectual property in Saskatchewan, such as patents, plant breeders' rights, trade secrets and copyright (computer programs and algorithms).
+More specifically, the patent box incentive will reduce the general provincial corporate income tax rates for an extended period (i.e., up to 10 years) applicable to an eligible corporation's taxable income earned from the commercialization of qualifying IP in Saskatchewan, such as patents, plant breeders' rights, trade secrets and copyright (computer programs and algorithms).